Myx (American TV channel): Background

 ABS-CBN Global launched myxTV on DirecTV on February 28, 2007 from its corporate headquarters in Redwood City, California. myxTV is the American counterpart of myxPH, an influential music channel in the Philippines, and is programmed and operated independently.

 In 2011, myxTV changed its logo, slogan, and programming.

 In May 2013, myxTV launched a video on demand app on Roku, followed by launches on other over-the-top content platforms including Samsung Smart TV.

 In February 2014, myxTV moved its operations to Glendale, California.

-In November 2019, at the 143Thx R&B Music Festival, myxTV launched a new 24/7 radio station on Dash Radio featuring a myx of fresh artists from around the world.
-Dash Radio has over 12M+ monthly subscribers.
+In November 2019, at the 143Thx R&B Music Festival, myxTV launched a new 24/7 radio station on Dash Radio.

-On November 5, 2020, myxTV rebranded a global version of Myx that will spotlight the next generation of Filipino American talent as a premium cable, radio and digital content provider.
-The newly launched platform aims to be an entertainment, lifestyle and cultural touchstone for Filipino American audiences and beyond.
+On November 5, 2020, myxTV rebranded as a global version of Myx that will spotlight the next generation of Filipino-American talent as a premium cable, radio, and digital content provider.
+The newly launched platform aims to be an entertainment, lifestyle, and cultural touchstone for Filipino-American audiences and beyond.